byllyfish/finsy/docs/conventions.md

 ## Use pathlib for file system paths.

 Whenever a file sytem path is passed to an API, this project uses the builtin `Path` class.
-It does not support passing a file path as a string. `Path` is easier to use, so just use it:
+Finsy does not support passing a file path as a string.

 ```python
 from pathlib import Path